datanav/docs/getting-started.rst

 Labs
 ----

 To do these labs you will need to have a Sesam node set up with the :download:`getting-started-config.json<files/getting-started-config.json>` configuration.
 If you have set up your datahub following the :ref:`guide <getting-started-upload-config>` you are ready to do these labs.
+At the end of the labs section you will find :ref:`solution examples <getting-started-labs-solution-examples>` for each lab.

 | **Naming pipes**
 | As explained in this guide and our :ref:`Best Practice documentation <best-practice-naming-conventions>` we encourage creating pipe names from **the type of object the pipe contains** and **the external system** the data is imported from or to be exported to, i.e. "salesforce-user" or "event-bigquery".
 For some of the pipes we will create in these labs it can be difficult to give proper names as the pipes can be arbitrary and have no target system.
 In these cases it is OK to use the topic of the task as the pipe's object and simply "labs" as the target system when naming the pipe, i.e. "string-logic-labs".